Quality Dental Procedures From an Experienced Dental Team

 Essentially, there are three phases for the Teeth-in-an-Hour™ procedure.

 PLEASE NOTE: The following information explains the typical treatment process for patients that currently do not have any teeth.
 For patients that have non-repairable teeth present, the Teeth-in-an-Hour™ procedure is still an option that may be available to you, however, the treatment plan will be slightly different than what is described here.

 Phase 1: Pre-Planning

-1. All patients that are interested in the Teeth-in-an-Hour™ procedure will have the initial consultation with Dr. Neshat.
-At that time, Dr. Neshat will thoroughly explain the Teeth-in-an-Hour™ concept and process.
+1. All patients that are interested in the Teeth-in-an-Hour™ procedure will have an initial consultation with one of our Nu Image surgeons.
+At that time, the surgeon will thoroughly explain the Teeth-in-an-Hour™ concept and process.
 He will also discuss the cost at that time.

-2. The patient will return to their general, or restorative, dentist to consult the patient on their role in the Teeth-in-an-Hour™ procedure.
+2. The patient will return to their general or restorative dentist to be consulted on their role in the Teeth-in-an-Hour™ procedure.
 The restorative dentist will evaluate the patient’s oral cavity, their current denture and investigate any problems that the denture may be causing.
 If the patient is having any problems with the fit of their current denture, this is the time to address those issues.

 If a new CT Scan Guide is necessary, the impressions will be taken at that time.

 1. The Nu Image surgeon will transfer both of the patient’s CT scans into the Procera® software where he will then begin to virtually place the dental implants.
 After all of the implants have been placed, the surgeon will create a virtual stent called a NobelGuide™.